CCSI-Toolset/attrition/README.md

 * Sensitive information (secret keys, usernames etc) and configuration data (e.g database host port) should not be checked in to the repo.
 * A practice of rebasing with the main repo should be used rather that merge commmits.

-## Getting Started

-TBD

-## Authors

-* Dave DeCroix
-* Brett Okhuysen
-* Wesley Xu

-See also the list of [contributors](https://github.com/CCSI-Toolset/attrition/contributors) who participated in this project.

 ## Versioning